panjf2000/ants/README.md

 [中文](README_ZH.md) | [Project Tutorial](http://blog.taohuawu.club/article/goroutine-pool)

-Package `ants` implements a fixed goroutine pool for managing and recycling a massive number of goroutines, allowing developers to limit the number of goroutines that created in your concurrent programs.
+Library `ants` implements a fixed capacity goroutine-pool for managing and recycling a massive number of goroutines, allowing developers to limit the number of goroutines that created in your concurrent programs.

 ## Features:

 - Automatically managing and recycling a massive number of goroutines.
-- Periodically clearing overdue goroutines.
+- Periodically purging overdue goroutines.
 - Friendly interfaces: submitting tasks, getting the number of running goroutines, readjusting capacity of pool dynamically, closing pool.
+- Handle panic gracefully to prevent programs from crash.
 - Efficient in memory usage and it even achieves higher performance than unlimited goroutines in golang.